gammy/nes_gamepad/README.md

 Together they allow you to use up to 4 NES gamepads as standard joysticks through a single USB port.
 On Linux.

-You can also use the builtin Linux gamecon driver to use NES gamepads via the RS232 serial port.
-This project is an alternative to that.

 You can reach me via github: https://github.com/gammy

 Components
 ----------

-`uinput-nes`: A Linux userland driver which creates 1-4 standard joystick interfaces representing a real NES gamepad/controller.
+`uinput-nes`: A Linux userland driver which creates 1-4 standard joystick or keyboard interfaces representing a real NES gamepad/controller.
 It relies on nes_arduino_relay (or something which does the same job) for requesting and receiving controller state data from a virtual serial interface.